antonWetzel/uniffi-remote-async/readme.md

 ## Why this setup

-Only types and consumer must be uniffi, the real logic can be split into multiple rust crates
+Only types and consumer crates must be uniffi, the real logic can be split into multiple rust crates

 ## Ideas